 These programmes are designed for international students who do not meet the required academic and English language requirements for direct entry.

-The INTO progression course for this programme is
+The INTO progression courses suited to this programme are:

 - International Year One